cegeka/batchers/README.md

 #### 2. Exception handling during processing

-- Default/No Skip Policy - the processing does not continue, the job execution is failed
+- __Default/No Skip Policy__ - the processing does not continue, the job execution is failed
-- Skip Policy - if the exception can be skipped, then the current chunk is rolled back and reexecuted without the item w/ exception
+- __Skip Policy__ - if the exception can be skipped, then the current chunk is rolled back and reexecuted without the item w/ exception
-- No-Rollback - if the exception is configured not to trigger a roll-back, the processing of the current chunk continues
+- __No-Rollback__ - if the exception is configured not to trigger a roll-back, the processing of the current chunk continues

 #### 3. Paging paging item readers
 The item reader query MUST NOT change size during the step execution.

 ## Relevant links

+- Spring Batch Reference Documentation: http://docs.spring.io/spring-batch/reference/html/
+- Spring Batch presentation at Java Users Group by Michael Minella: https://www.youtube.com/watch?v=CYTj5YT7CZU
+- Spring Batch with Java Config: https://blog.codecentric.de/en/2013/06/spring-batch-2-2-javaconfig-part-1-a-comparison-to-xml/